jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

 * [https://www.lakedistrict.gov.uk/visiting/things-to-do/water/swimming](https://www.lakedistrict.gov.uk/visiting/things-to-do/water/swimming)
 ^- *swimming in the Lake District, safety tips, and lakes that permit swimming*

-I began in a wetsuit, and for longer swims I would still use it, but having apprehensively dipped my toe into the world of wild swimming, I can confirm the buzz!
-Communing with nature in picturesque surroundings, feeling the water's chill embrace, pushing out across the shadowy unknown depths, observing the wide-eyed amazement of passing anoraks who silently wonder what those crazy nutters are up to!
+I began in a wetsuit, and for longer swims I would still use it.
+But, having apprehensively dipped my toe into the world of wild swimming, I can confirm the buzz!
+Communing with nature in picturesque surroundings, feeling the water's chill embrace, pushing out across the shadowy unknown depths, observing the wide-eyed amazement of passing anoraks who silently wonder what you crazy nutters are up to!

 ![harbottle-lake](harbottle-lake.jpg "harbottle-lake")
 *Harbottle Lough, in Northumberland, November 2021.*

-I spent twelve months declining all invitations to lose the wetsuit.
+I'd spent twelve months declining all invitations to lose the wetsuit.
 Then, in the summer of 2021, I arrived back to the river bank.
 Thoroughly warmed up after a couple of kilometres of river swimming, I decided I should probably give this a go.
 There were three guys out in mid-stream, not really swimming, just chilling out.
 I didn't know them, but the one with the most impressive beard (who may have been their leader!) offered me some advice that I've suck with ever since.

 "Wade into the water until you're waist deep.
 Splash water on your face, neck and chest, then exhale as you lean forward into the water."

-It's sound advice, that I've passed onto a couple of others.
+It's sound advice, that I've passed onto a couple of others since.
 Go waist deep, do the face and neck splashing.
 That part's easy, even when it's chilly.
-I've been adding some additional splashing into the mix, arms and shoulders.
-Just those few extra seconds of acclimatisation, at least for me, seems to ease the entry into the water.
+I've been adding some additional splashing into the mix.
+Arms and shoulders.
+Those few extra seconds of acclimatisation, at least for me, seems to ease your entry into the water.

-Exhaling is advice I've seen many times since.
+Exhaling is advice I've seen many times.
 You don't want a surprised gasp from leaping into the water too quick.

-There's a rule of thumb that suggests one minute per degree.
+Timing-wise, there's a rule of thumb suggesting one minute per degree.
 It's a useful guide, but treat it as a starting point - not a target.
 If you're too cold, obviously get out.
-But, with temperatures in the mid teens you can stretch it out quite a bit.
+With temperatures in the mid teens you can stretch it out quite a bit.
 In colder temperatures, keeping an eye on your watch is wise, because the cold can creep up fast.

 ![north-tyne-3](north-tyne-3.jpg "north-tyne-3")
 *Upstream, in the North Tyne.*

 You'll need to accept that outdoor swimming is not like getting into a swimming pool.
-The thing is, you'll soon learn to embrace that chill, and then start to enjoy the buzz.
-After a few dips, you'll be forced to admit that all the nutcases who were banging on about wild swimming were actually onto something!
+The thing is, you soon learn to embrace that chill, and then you can start to enjoy the buzz.
+After a few dips, you'll be forced to admit that all those nutcases who were banging on about the merits of wild swimming were actually onto something!

 > The water is always pure and very cold -- so cold that it was said to be certain death to attempt to swim across.
 We, however, know of several who have performed the feat and are still alive to tell the tale."

-Temperatures in the Tyne at Hexham has been 8 degrees the week before, and Harbottle Lough in mid November would have been similar, perhaps colder.
+My coldest dip so far came in November 2021.
+Temperatures in the Tyne at Hexham were 8 degrees the week before, and Harbottle Lough would have been similar, I suppose, and perhaps colder.
 I'm no hardened ice-man, but with a 7 minute watch countdown, and a hot cup of tea waiting, there were no ill effects - and a whole lot of exhilarating fun!

 ![upper-coquetdale-book](upper-coquetdale-book.jpg "upper-coquetdale-book")